-This lab measures the performance of your code with the package valgrind; a tool suite for profiling Linux which is not (yet) standard installed on acheron.
-You could add this package to your environment in the following way:
+This lab measures the performance of your code with the package valgrind; a tool suite for profiling Linux which is installed in the virtual machine of our bachelor, but not on acheron or your local machine.
+As root, you could easily install it with the command sudo aptitude install valgrind kcachegrind.
+You could add this package to your environment on acheron in the following way:

-- Open your /.bashrc - Add the following lines:
+- Open your \$HOME/.bashrc - Add the following lines: